MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-templates.md

 Each template comes with an enhanced artificial intelligence model for a specific industry, and built-in topics that you can use to build a conversation path tailored to that industry.
 For example, the Retail template includes topics for specifying store hours or highlighting a sales promotion.

 The built-in topics supplied by the template can also be useful as a model for building your conversation path.

 ## Using industry-specific templates to create your virtual agent

-AI for Customer Service Virtual Agent templates include industry-specific topics that provide building blocks tailored to creating a virtual agent for that industry, as well as several system topics that help you address common situations -- a customer greeting, escalation to a live agent, the end of the conversation, a confirmed success, and a confirmed failure.
+AI for Customer Service Virtual Agent templates include industry-specific topics that provide building blocks tailored to creating a virtual agent for that industry, as well as several system topics that help you address common situations.
+These include:

+* A customer greeting
+* Escalation to a live agent
+* The end of the conversation
+* A confirmed success
+* A confirmed failure

 ## Using template topics as a model for building your conversation path